Knit cap: In popular culture

 Knitted caps are common in cold climates, and are worn worldwide in various forms.
 They have become the common headgear for stereotypical dockworkers and sailors in movies and television.
 Bill Murray wore this type of hat in The Life Aquatic with Steve Zissou, possibly as a parody of the red tuque (or Phrygian cap) worn by French oceanographer Jacques Cousteau.

 Michael Nesmith of The Monkees also wore a knitted cap in his television series, as did Jay in the films of the View Askewniverse, Robert Clothier's character "Relic" in the long-running Canadian TV series The Beachcombers, and Hanna-Barbera's character Loopy de Loop wore a knit cap as well.
 Michael Parks wore one as James "Jim" Bronson in the popular series Then Came Bronson.
 Robert Conrad also had worn one in his role of coureur des bois in the epic TV series Centennial.
 Bruce Weitz's character Mick Belker wore this hat throughout almost every episode of Hill Street Blues.

 Everest from the series PAW Patrol wears a teal knit cap with white trimmings that she is rarely seen without.

 Characters in the animated series South Park, including Eric Cartman and Stan Marsh, usually wear knitted caps.
 Jayne Cobb from the TV series Firefly wore an orange sherpa knitted and sent to him by his mother in the episode "The Message".
 The character Compo on the British TV show Last of the Summer Wine is almost always seen wearing a knitted cap.

-Edd from Ed, Edd n Eddy wears a black, loose knit cap almost every time he's on screen, which covers something on his head that he's embarrassed about.
+Edd from Ed, Edd n Eddy wears a black, loose knit cap almost every time he is on screen, which covers something on his head that he is embarrassed about.

 The guitarist for the Irish band U2, The Edge, is also known for wearing a knitted cap while performing, or during interviews.
-Tom Delonge, former guitarist and vocalist of the pop punk band Blink-182 is also known to wear a knitted cap during live performances.
+Tom Delonge, guitarist and vocalist of the pop punk band Blink-182 is also known to wear a knitted cap during live performances.
 Rob Caggiano, music producer and former guitarist for thrash metal band Anthrax, is often seen wearing a black one.
 Lee Hartney from The Smith Street Band is regularly seen in a black knit cap, even during an Australian summer.
 Canadian Daniel Powter also wore a blue knitted cap during the music video for "Bad Day".
 Knitted caps are also worn commonly by hip hop artists.
 Masao Inaba from Revelations: Persona wears one.
+Johnny Joestar from Jojo's Bizarre Adventure wears one as well.

 Santa Claus is often shown with a knitted cap or a sewn cap following the typical Scandinavian-style knitted cap with a pom-pom, a trait he has inherited from the Germanic/Scandinavian tradition.
 The Scandinavian tomte is likewise usually depicted with a red knitted cap, such a cap is also used as a national symbol (sometimes negatively) in Norway.

 Famous instances of tuques (the Canadian knitted cap) in pop culture include: